Combination Resume Template for Skills and Work Experience

 How to Adapt This Combination Resume Template

-A combination resume only works when the balance feels intentional.
-The strongest versions do not copy a skills-based resume on top of a weak timeline.
-They highlight the right skill clusters first, then use the work history to prove where those strengths were built.
+A combination resume only works when the balance is intentional.
+The strongest examples do not simply place a skills section on top of a weak timeline.
+Instead, they showcase the most relevant skill clusters first, then use the work history to demonstrate where those strengths were developed.

 ➡️ Read our complete guide to writing a professional CV that stands out